 Some notable things about these American Depository Receipt stocks include not being included in the S&P 500.

-Of course, the benchmark index is composed of 500 of the top American companies.
-Many of these ADR companies do have US operations, but they are headquartered internationally.
+Of course, the benchmark index comprises 500 of the top American companies.
+Many of these ADR companies have US operations but are headquartered internationally.

-Finally, ADR stocks tend to trade at essentially the same value as they do on their home exchanges.
+Finally, ADR stocks trade essentially the same value as they do on home exchanges.
 This is to eliminate any opportunity for arbitrage between markets.
-Because of this, markets that open earlier like in Asia do often impact US trading hours later in the day.
+Because of this, markets that open earlier, like in Asia often impact US trading hours later in the day.

 Our first American Depository Receipt stock is $TSM.
 Due to the recent weakness in tech companies in Mainland China, Taiwan Semiconductor has thrived.
-In fact, earlier this year it became Asia’s most valuable company.
+Earlier this year, it became Asia’s most valuable company.

-That is saying a lot with companies like Tencent and Softbank on that list.
-But the global chip shortage that hit manufacturing across most tech industries has proven just how important this company is.
+That says a lot with companies like Tencent and Softbank on that list.
+However, the global chip shortage that hit manufacturing across most tech industries has proven how important this company is.

-I get it, investors have been avoiding Alibaba like the plague over the past year.
+I understand; investors have avoided Alibaba like the plague over the past year.
 This does not make it any less of a dominant company in the world’s largest consumer market.
-Ongoing regulatory crackdowns have really hit Alibaba’s stock.
-It has been trading at multi-year lows and has lost 50% of its market cap during this time.
+Ongoing regulatory crackdowns have hit Alibaba’s stock.
+It has been trading at multi-year lows and has lost 50% of its market cap.

 Despite this, Alibaba’s Taobao and Tmall eCommerce sites are still booming across Asia.
-Its AliPay super app is one of the most commonly used digital payment systems on the continent as well.
+Its AliPay super app is also one of the most commonly used digital payment systems on the continent.

 China is also home to the largest automotive market in the world.
-The Chinese government has made it its mission to build the best EV market in the world as well.
-There are several major players in China including XPeng and Li Auto both of which are ADRs as well.
-But Nio has incorporated some unique technology into its vehicles that have set it apart from the competition.
+The Chinese government has also made it its mission to build the best EV market in the world.
+There are several major players in China, including XPeng and Li Auto, both of which are ADRs.
+But Nio has incorporated some unique technology into its vehicles, setting it apart from the competition.

-BioNTech is a biotechnology company based out of Germany while trading on the NASDAQ exchange.
-You might have heard of this company as the co-creator of the widely used COVID-19 vaccine that it made with Pfizer.
+BioNTech is a biotechnology company based inin Germany that trades on the NASDAQ exchange.
+You might have heard of this company as the co-creator of the widely used COVID-19 vaccine it made with Pfizer.
 BioNTech specializes in mRNA-based cancer treatments as well as vaccines for rare diseases.

-The four companies listed above are solid and have mostly proven to be good investments over time.
+The four companies listed above are solid and have proven to be good investments.
 But for every TSMC, there are dozens of companies without a strong business to back them up.

 Companies like Luckin Coffee and Kandi Technologies have had many US investors buy their ADR shares when they were carrying out fraudulent businesses overseas.
-The right ADR stocks can be solid additions to your portfolio, but they will likely require an extra step of research before hitting the buy button.
+The right ADR stocks can be solid additions to your portfolio, but they will likely require an extra research step before hitting the buy button.